wongjas/bolt-js/docs/ja_temp1.md

-Here is some new content
+Here is some new contents